OMirzaei/TriFlow/README.md

 python   Score_TriFlow.py   -a   ‘/Directory/of/Your/Applications’   -t   ‘/Directory/of/ProbabilityAndWeight/Tables’   -o   ‘/Your/Desired/Output/Directory

 Once the above command is terminated, you will have two files in your desired output directory.
-The first one is “Sorted_Scores.csv” and contains all the scores for new applications, while the second one is “Scores_Percent.txt” that provides you with a detailed explanation of scores and the contribution of flows in each score.
+The first one is “Sorted_Scores.csv” and contains all the scores for new applications, while the second one is “Scores_Percent.txt” that provides you with a detailed explanation of scores and the contribution of flows in each score. <br />

-To normalize scores to your arbitrary ranges, you need to do the following three simple steps: <br /><br />
+To normalize scores to your arbitrary ranges, you need to do the following three simple steps: <br />
 •	Set the new_min and new_max variables in “Score_Normalized.py” script with your required minimum and maximum ranges. <br />
 •	Comment the line 92 in “Score_TriFlow.py” script. <br />
 •	Un-comment the line 93 in “Score_TriFlow.py” script. <br />